Malignant and Atypical Wounds

 What is a malignant wound?

 Many cancers can cause a skin ulcer.
-These ulcers are called cancerous ulcers.
+These ulcers are called malignant ulcers or cancerous ulcers.
 Some chronic wounds can turn into cancerous ulcers.
 These include burns, radiation and venous wounds.

 What is an atypical wound?

 An untreated disease may cause an atypical wound.
 Sometimes a chronic wound does not look like a chronic wound.
 A wound may not heal with the usual treatment.
 These may be atypical wounds.

 - Your doctor will review your medical, family and social histories.